coderefinery/reports-and-proposals/phase-3-report/phase-3-report.md

 # format: docx
 ---

+TODO:
+  - some sections leftover from phase 2 report (FIXME-old)
+  - some new texts to be written (FIXME)
+  - some links and number to be filled in (FIXME) and XX

 # Abstract

 This report summarizes the achievements of the CodeRefinery project phase 3 (October 2021 (FIXME) - February 2025), and documents experiences and recommendations for improvements in the working methods of future projects.

-(FIXME) The project operated with a budget of 3 FTE distributed over 5 partners:
-NeIC, Sigma2, SNIC, DeiC, and CSC.
+(FIXME) The project operated with a budget of XX FTE distributed over XX partners: XX, NeIC, Sigma2, SNIC, DeiC, and CSC.

 The report is drawn-up in agreement between NeIC as the project owner